-As of December 31, 2020, we occupied approximately 17,000 square feet of headquarters office space in Celebration, Florida, comprised of two contiguous office suites, under a non-cancelable lease agreement that expires in August 2025 and February 2026, respectively.
+As of December 31, 2021, we occupied approximately 17,000 square feet of headquarters office space in Celebration, Florida, comprised of two contiguous office suites, under a non-cancelable lease agreement that expires in August 2025 and February 2026, respectively.
+One such office suite, which is approximately 6,300 square feet and has an expiration date of February 2026, is subleased to a third party.
 We have the right to extend the term of the lease for two successive five-year terms upon expiration.
 In addition, we occupy leased laboratory space in Coralville, Iowa and Blacksburg, Virginia and leased office space in Chapel Hill, North Carolina.
 We believe that our facilities are adequate for our current needs.